 Can you think of a spectator-oriented sporting event (outside of your kids’ soccer game) which didn’t include public-restricted areas, bounded by chain link fence?
 Take your time; I’ll wait.
 No?
 Me neither.
 For as long as there have been fans, maintaining order and separation between athletes and fans has existed in various forms, with the latest iteration consisting of chain link fence and crowd control barricades.
 While some venues have dedicated spaces with permanently-installed fencing, there exists a growing trend of tournaments and sporting events in “pop-up” locations such as fair grounds, stadium parking lots, parks, and other public land.
+This is especially true after coming off of a period of more than a year (possibly 2), where most public sporting events have either been restricted or cancelled due to the pandemic.
+So, after all of the challenges with weathering substantial event restrictions for health reasons, what should our security and easement requirements look like?

 Create Space, Not Confinement